Barn Swallow - Hirundo rustica

 Life Cycle

-Barn SwallowBarn swallows form breeding pairs in the spring when they return to their breeding grounds.
+Barn SwallowBarn swallows form breeding pairs in the spring, when they return to their breeding grounds.
 The male tries to attract a female by spreading his wings and singing.
 Barn swallows often mate in the air.
 Both parents build the nest.

-Barn SwallowNests are made of mud and lined with grass and feathers.
-The barn swallow pair will gather mud and roll it into a pellet and then carry it back to the nesting site in their bills.
-The cup-shaped nest is built in the rafters or eaves of buildings, on bridges, in mine shafts or on other manmade structures.
-Occasionally, the barn swallow will build a nest under a rock ledge or cliff face, but that is rare.
-Like their name suggests, barns are one of the favorite location for barn swallows to build their nests and a single barn may be used by five to eight pairs of barn swallows.
+Nests are made of mud and lined with grass and feathers.
+The barn swallows gather mud and roll it into pellets and then carry it in their bills back to their nesting site.
+The cup-shaped nest is built in the rafters or eaves of buildings, on bridges, in mine shafts, or on other manmade structures.
+Occasionally, the barn swallow builds a nest under a rock ledge or cliff face, but that is rare.
+As their name suggests, barns are one of the favorite locations for barn swallows to build their nests.
+As many as five to eight pairs of barn swallows may use a single barn as a nesting site.

-The female lays four to six eggs.
-Both parents help incubate the eggs and care for the young.
-The eggs take around two weeks to hatch and the chicks will fledge when they are about three weeks old.
-The parents will continue to feed them for up to a week after they fledge.
+Barn SwallowThe female lays four to six eggs.
+Both parents incubate the eggs and care for the chicks.
+The eggs take around two weeks to hatch and the chicks fledge when they are about three weeks old.
+The parents continue to feed the chicks for up to a week after they fledge.
 The female may have two broods a year.
 The same pair may mate for several years.

 Behavior